pawanit17/aws-solution-architect-associate/README.md

 - SSH lets users log onto the remote machines on AWS.
 For SSH to work, the port 22 has to be enabled in the security group.
 - ```chmod 0400 keys.pem```
 - ```ssh -i keys.pem ec2-user@publicip```
+- While ec2-user is the default userid, when an EC2 is built using an AMI, the userid can be configured differently.
 - m5.2xlarge
   - m is instance class
   - 5 is the generation